This post was updated on March 27, 2025, with the correct genetics.

-Tasmanian Botanics’s Garnet is a 24% THC Sativa-dominant hybrid medicinal cannabis cultivar, born from the Lemon Meringue Pie cultivar—a cross of Lemon Skunk and Cookies and Cream.
+Tasmanian Botanics’s Garnet is a 24% THC Sativa-dominant hybrid medicinal cannabis cultivar, created in-house by crossing Opal and Amethyst.
 Grown in a greenhouse with hybrid lighting and coco medium, Garnet is hand-harvested, hybrid-trimmed, and dry-cured for eight days.
-First entering the market in April of this year Garnet’s terpene profile is high in Myrcene, Caryophyllene and Limonene.
+First entering the market in April of this year, Garnet’s terpene profile is high in Myrcene, Caryophyllene and Limonene.

 Review